-Communication methods and features increased exponentially together with technology growth, since there were introduced various methods to contact between computer and smart mobile device users.
-There is a number of separate communication systems relating to Internet Access, such as electronic mails (e-mails), iMessages and FaceTime developed by Apple, various Voice over IP (VoIP) applications - such as Skype, WhatsApp, Vibber, Facebook messenger, etc. Probably the most popular substitute is e-mail, since it is used in vast majority of automatic systems, such as electronic shops or various ticket systems.
-Soon it became of the main methods to announce customers about purchases status, even the method to send notifications about sell-off or news production.
+Communication methods and features have increased exponentially together with technology growth, especially with the introduction of various methods to connect computer and smart mobile device users.
+A number of separate communication systems relating to internet Access (electronic mail [e-mails], iMessages, and FaceTime) have been developed by Apple plus Voice over IP (VoIP) applications such as Skype, WhatsApp, Vibber, Facebook messenger, etc. Probably the most popular of these is e-mail, since it is used in most automatic systems such as electronic shops, ticket systems, and so on.
+This popularity led to advertising and promotion announcements to customers about purchases status, sales, and new products.

-Due to it's popularity, a lot of developers began to create spam letters promoting various websites, not an exception is cyber criminals, they're sending various emails with messages stating, that you've won a lottery, received a package via delivery services company, or your last financial transaction failed.
-However, emails are not the one and only system, where spams and junk messages are being spread, quite frequent case, when your phone number used to send this kind of messages as well.
-Good news, that most of most popular email systems contains content filters, also Apple included this feature into their mobile operating system iOS, that is used on your iPhone or iPad.
-In this article we will publish the step-by-step guide how to set email filters and block unwanted contacts on your mobile Apple device.
+Furthermore, many developers began to create spam messages promoting various websites.
+These people include cyber criminals who send emails with messages stating that recipients have won a lottery, received a package via a delivery services company, or that their last financial transaction failed.
+Today, emails are not the only system used to spread spam and junk messages.
+For example, phone numbers are also used to send them.
+Fortunately, most most popular email systems apply content filters, including Apple, who include this feature in their mobile operating system, iOS, which is used on iPhones and iPads.
+Below is a guide showing how to set email filters and block unwanted contacts on your mobile Apple device.

 Table of Contents:

 - Enable mail filtering and blocking features via Mail application

 - Enable mail filters within email systems

 - Video Showing how to block unwanted messages on Mac